baldurk/renderdoc/docs/behind_scenes/how_works.rst

 For example, let's assume the user has the 'depth test' overlay enabled, and selects a new event.
 This is the order of events that occur for the Texture Viewer - other viewers follow similar patterns, with a certain degree of sharing to reduce redundant replays:

 #.
-The capture is replayed up to, but not including, the selected drawcall.
-After doing this the current pipeline state and contents of all resources exactly match the state at the point of this drawcall.
+The capture is replayed up to, but not including, the selected action.
+After doing this the current pipeline state and contents of all resources exactly match the state at the point of this action.
 #.
 We then save a copy of the pristine depth buffer, save the current pipeline state, and set the reversed depth test.
-Replacing the pixel shader with one that just writes red, we repeat the drawcall to draw all the areas that fail the depth test.
+Replacing the pixel shader with one that just writes red, we repeat the action to draw all the areas that fail the depth test.
 #.
 Restoring the depth buffer and repeating this with a pixel shader which writes green, we fill in the overlay.
 Both of these renders happen to an off-screen buffer.
 #.
-After restoring the pipeline state we finally replay the original drawcall to get the final image.
+After restoring the pipeline state we finally replay the original action to get the final image.
 #.
 When we want to re-paint the viewed texture (either regular painting, or if the user changed a visualisation option which is just a constant buffer value) we bind the current render target as a resource and render it to the texture viewer control, then render the overlay texture on top of that.